Aiven-Open/klaw-docs/3.1/docs/features/features.rst

 Add Team
 ~~~~~~~~
-With this form a new team can be added.
+With this form a new team can be added by a SuperUser.

 .. image:: _static/images/AddTeam.JPG
     :width: 500px